-Regardless of whether the home is old or now, always inspect the sub-floor first to determine how flat it is.
+Whether the home is old or now, always inspect the sub-floor first to determine how flat it is.
 Is there obvious sub-floor sagging between the joints visible to the naked eye?
 Does the sub-floor bounce considerably when walked on?
-If the answer to either of these questions is yes, then you will want to lay the hardwood planks across the the floor joists in a perpendicular fashion.
+If the answer to either of these questions is yes, you will want to lay the hardwood planks across the floor joists in a perpendicular fashion.
 Still in doubt?
-There are also tools you can use to measure the deflection or flatness of the floor, and of course you can also hire an engineer to come inspect the floor joists and sub-floor to calculate deflection and grading.
+You can also use tools to measure the deflection or flatness of the floor, and of course, you can also hire an engineer to inspect the floor joists and sub-floor to calculate deflection and grading.

 Your New Floor and Your Front Door